· [ martin@martindengler.com ] · Home · Projects · Links · Contact · About · PGP/GPG key ·

 I only hope this is just a friendly, developer-to-developer set of

 interactions that got too much press.
-Given Microsoft have
+Given Microsoft have had 40

-think you've gone too far.
-Let Microsoft employees join the
+too far.
+Let Microsoft employees join the devel list and exchange

-devel list and exchange their ideas in the open, at least,
+their ideas in the open, at least, on the same playing field as

 Martin

-PS - you also lost me when you said OLPC's 'commitment to open
+PS - you also lost me when you said OLPC's 'commitment to open source

-'pragmatic' reasons, I think you're going to lose a bit
+reasons, I think you're going to lose a bit of people's trust and

-of people's trust and goodwill.
-I would have expected one
+goodwill.
+I would have expected one of your core goals would be

-extraordinary circumstances (c.f. the Marvell
+adhered to except in extraordinary circumstances (c.f. the

-firmware).
+Marvell firmware).
 These are hardly extraordinary circumstances,

-except in the naivite that what Microsoft has done with
+except in the naivite that what Microsoft has done with other OS

-other OS competitors won't be done to OLPC.
+competitors won't be done to OLPC.

 2008-01-05 : XO laptop backlight control